Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 <!-- START DESCRIPTION lightstreamer-example-reusablemetadata-adapter-dotnet -->

+<b>WARNING.
+This project is obsolete, the relevant code has been merged into this project [Lightstreamer .Net Remote Adapter SDK](https://github.com/Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote#literalbasedprovider); which you need to refer to for an updated version of the LiteralBasedProvider Metadata Adapter.</b>

 This project includes a simple full implementation of Remote Metadata Adapter in C#/.NET made available as sample for inspiration and/or extension.

 ## LiteralBasedProvider Metadata Adapter